14 comment

 This graph is important to understand because it highlights the paradox of long-tail keywords.
 Despite their search volume being low–as in they are not popular search terms–their conversion rate, or how often they satisfy search requests, is really high.

-To further support this, we at SE Ranking have conducted our own study that analyzed over 25 million keywords tracked by our customers and found that almost 44% of keywords with 1,000-9,999 monthly searches are made up of three or more words.
+We at SE Ranking have conducted our own study that analyzed over 25 million keywords tracked by our customers and found that almost 44% of keywords with 1,000-9,999 monthly searches are made up of three or more words.

 Keywords word length vs. search volume SE Ranking study